budapest view over the tower

 A layered cake with different flavors like nuts and poppy seeds, next to a cup of coffee with beautiful latte art, on a checkered table in a cafe in Budapest.

+Budapest’s coffee scene is booming, with a handful of delicious third wave and specialty coffee shops popping up around the city.
 I tried a few during my stay, the best of which were Apricot Coffee in the Palace District and Espresso Embassy in District V.

-I especially loved the delicious flódni cake at Espresso Embassy.
+I especially loved the delicious flรณdni cake at Espresso Embassy.
 It’s a traditional Jewish cake composed of layers of walnut, poppy seed, fruit jam (usually plum or apricot), and spiced apples.
 It’s beautiful to look at and even better to taste!

+Espresso Embassy is also a great place if you find yourself needing to work on your trip.
 I spent a few hours here catching up on e-mails and it was a great atmosphere for it, with fast wifi and a creative, buzzy vibe without being too loud.

 Catch a Christmas light show at the St. Stephen’s Basilica.